joryeugene/loan-data-kotlin-react/README.md

 This project is a full-stack application that provides an API to fetch loan data and a frontend to display the data.

+### Project Structure

+- loanApp/ - Contains the Kotlin backend application.
+- loan-react/ - Contains the React frontend application.

 ## Backend

 The backend is built with Kotlin and Ktor, and it uses an SQLite database.

 ### Running the Backend

-1. Place the `LoanStats_securev1_2017Q4.sqlite` file in the project root.
+1. Place the [LoanStats_securev1_2017Q4.sqlite](https://drive.google.com/file/d/1nvkQHOz2KVLRjnhYxdziVsBQzWwj81Ae/view?usp=share_link) file in the backend project root within `loanApp/`.

 ### API Endpoints